 The way the superannuation system is changing is multi-faceted and far reaching.
 We’re intentionally keeping this blog simple.

 We’re doing this for two reasons.
 Firstly, superannuation is all about your finances and we are not qualified to provide you with financial advice.
-The purpose of this blog is to motivate you to take action before July 1.
-What we will do in the following paragraphs is highlight who may be affected, and detail some of the key changes that will happen in a few weeks time.
+The purpose of this blog is to motivate you to take action….even now.
+What we will do in the following paragraphs is highlight who may be affected, and detail some of the key changes that will have already happened.

 Secondly, we’re purposely just skimming across the surface to help you initiate more comprehensive conversations with your financial adviser in the next few weeks.
-We strongly recommend that you make an appointment to discuss your situation with a qualified, experienced superannuation professional, as early as possible.
+We strongly recommend that you make an appointment to discuss your situation with a qualified, experienced superannuation professional, as early as possible…..it’s not to late.

 The new superannuation changes on 1 July 2017…who will be most affected?

-You may be affected by the forthcoming super changes, if you:
+You may be affected by the recent super changes, if you:

 - are retired or about to retire